shun-shobon/iter-funcs/README.md

 once.
 They evaluate only the needed elements.
 This is useful when you have a large iterator and you only need a few elements from it.

+## Why not use method chaining?

+Method chaining is a common pattern in JavaScript.
+However, it tends to increase bundle size.
+It also makes it difficult to use with other libraries that use iterators.

 ## Example

 <!-- x-release-please-start-version -->